 The Advancement Project California's Cross-Sector Group issued its Implementation Recommendations from the Race and COVID-19 Cross-Sector Working Groups on July 21, 2020.
-The recommendations were developed in partnership with 32 community-based organizations, including groups that directly serve Black/African American community members (e.g., Brotherhood Crusade, Community Coalition, Los Angeles Black Workers Center, Southside Coalition of Community Health Centers, among others).
+The recommendations were developed in partnership with 32 community-based organizations.
 Public Health, DHS, and the Department of Mental Health (DMH) worked with the cross-sector group on various occasions to understand the needs behind the recommendations and identify solutions to the widening gaps in COVID-19 outcomes.
-These conversations shaped many of the strategies used as part of community-based and communications-related initiatives.
+These conversations shaped many of the strategies used as part of community based and communications-related initiatives.